 The match rate between the email campaign data we receive from you and what we collect from your web shop is only xx%.
 This means the revenue from your Emarsys campaigns could be higher than what is shown here.
 Please check that the Emarsys data collection scripts are correctly implemented on all your web shop pages.

 This is displayed if we feel that the data from the orders we collect from your web shop and those you upload to Smart insight do not match closely enough.
-We expect some deviation due to synchronization lag, but if this exceeds 20% of the total orders then we do not show the success attribution on the Smart insight dashboard and display this message here on this screen.
+We expect some deviation due to synchronization lag, but if this exceeds 20% of the total orders then we do not show the success attribution on the Customer Lifecycle Dashboard and display this message here on this screen.